About Flamingo Commerce¶

 A typical Flamingo Commerce based e-commerce project would have:

-- Project specific Flamingomodules, that provide adapters (=implementation of secondary ports in flamingo-commerce modules) for the commerce modules.
+- You may have project specific Flamingo Modules, that provide adapters (=implementation of secondary ports in flamingo-commerce modules) for the commerce modules.
 This can be adapters that call other microservices and external APIs for example.

 - Instead of the specific implementations of adapters, you can also select between available adapters from the open source community: